-This clause applies to the land as it is greater than 1 hectare (including adjoining land within the same ownership), being approximately 16 hectares.
+This clause applies to the land as it is greater than 1 hectare (including adjoining land within the same ownership).
+The subject site including the road is approximately 15 hectares, excluding the road the area is 3 hectares.

 (2) Before a council may grant consent to a development application for consent to carry out development on the land, the council must assess, in accordance with the Guideline, whether the development is likely to have any impact on koalas or koala habitat.